nopslide/firovm/doc/run-regtest-smartcontract.md

     fallbackfee=1
     daemon=1

-After running the daemon, To demonstrate how to deploy and interact with a simple we will use this contract:
+After running the daemon using command `firovmd`, To demonstrate how to deploy and interact with a simple we will use this contract:

     pragma solidity ^0.4.0;